NOAA-CO-OPS/CO-OPS-Tidal-Analysis-Datum-Calculator/README.md

 # Code Description

 The primary code is the SDC.py file.
+To run the code, open your preferred Python-enabled command prompt and enter 'python SDC.py'.
+<code> python SDC.py </code>

 ## SDC.py